 TD First Class Travel Visa Infinite Card – Quick review

-- After the welcoem offer ends, you get 9 TD Points (or a 4.5% return) per $1 spent on travel booked through ExpediaforTD – one of the richest rewards rates for travel of any credit card in Canada
+- You get 9 TD Points (or a 4.5% return) per $1 spent on travel booked through ExpediaforTD – one of the richest rewards rates for travel of any credit card in Canada.